CCPA/CPRAAudited by Privisy

 § 7100Reference

-Businesses must ensure all personnel responsible for handling consumer requests or the company's privacy compliance program are informed of all CCPA requirements that may affect their job duties.
+Businesses must ensure all individuals responsible for handling consumer inquiries about the business's information practices or the business's compliance with the CCPA are informed of all CCPA requirements and regulations and how to direct consumers to exercise their rights.

 TrainingOperations